Where Are They Now?

 Papa graduated from UW-Oshkosh in May 2013.
 As a McNair Scholar, Papa conducted research with Dr. Kisubi, in which his research topic was African Students' experience of academic life in U.S. public universities.
 He completed his Masters of Social Work in June 2015 at the University of Wisconsin - Madison.
 He is currently not pursuing his PhD at this time and has launched into his career as a Social Worker at a Mental Health Institute on the Assessment and Treatment Unit (ATU).
 Papa provides bio-psycho-social assessments, treatment planning, psychotherapy, and case management services to a population of mentally ill and forensic patients.
 He also works as an Emergency Room Social Worker where he provides psychosocial assessments including formal suicide assessment to children, adolescents, and adults with mental health issues seeking care.

+Chelsy graduated Magna Cum Laude with a Bachelor of Science in Geography in May 2013.
 As a McNair Scholar, Chelsy worked with Dr. Mark Bowen, Department of Geography and Urban Planning.
 Her research was titled, "Evidence of Rapid Climate Change Events within Playa Wetlands."
-During her undergraduate program, Chelsy decided to leave the University to pursue other career interests.

 Whittany graduated from UW - Oshkosh in May 2013.
 As a McNair Scholar, her mentor was Dr. Alfred Kisubi and she researched an area in the human services field.
 After graduation, Whittany entered a Masters program at UW Oshkosh and then decided to switch fields.
 She is now earning an Associates degree in Nursing in the Milwaukee area.